OVERVIEW OF YOUR INDIA TOUR

 Overnight is at Hotel.

-After breakfast, transfer to the International airport to board your flight for Kathmandu.
+After breakfast, transfer to the International airport to board your flight for Kathmandu, for the last leg of your Golden Triangle with Nepal journey.
 You will be met at the airport and transferred to your hotel.

 Kathmandu abounds in large places, beautiful and delicately produced temples, lofty Buddhist pagodas as well as museums, gardens and also a royal game sanctuary at Gokarnaban, a brief ride away.